kapouer/upcache/README-scope.md

 user is an object expected to have a `scopes` array of strings.

-- scope.sign(user, options)
+- scope.sign(req, user, options)
-  returns a jwt
+  sign user with hostname as issuer, returns a jwt
 - scope.login(res, user, options)
-  sign, sets cookie
+  calls sign and sets cookie
 - scope.logout(res)
   unset cookie
 - scope.restrict(perms...)